econweng/plosonecentralpark/README.md

 * Stata

 ## Instructions for Data Preparation and Analysis
-Weekly patterns of visitation information were obtained from SafeGraph, please contact SafeGraph for details: https://www.safegraph.com/
+Weekly patterns of visitation information were obtained from SafeGraph.
+Please get in touch with SafeGraph for details: https://www.safegraph.com/

-Compiled dataset for the paper has been uploaded to
+Compiled dataset for the paper could be assessed here:

+We used the following code to calculate related travel costs: .
+Please set up your osrm server to enable large data processing.

+We used R to construct variables used in the regression:

+We used Stata to perform econometric analysis:

+Coefficients from econometric analysis has been used to calculate related consumer surplus: